spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 You need to experiment with them, in the context of your own application, its traffic and its metrics.

+Keep in mind that your configuration will be refined over time.
+Don't think of it as something you set up once and never think about again.

 Good starting points:

 * marginal threshold of 75